jacobszmon/Git-Info-Pages/docs/09-Remote-Repositories/03-Pushing-and-Pulling.md

 ## Pushing

-When you want to send your commits of the local repository to GitHub:
+When you want to send commits from your local repository to GitHub:

 ```
 git push origin <INSERT-YOUR-BRANCH-NAME>
 ```

-With this command your local commits on the repository will be sent to the GitHub repository.

 This links all your changes to the remote repository, but not your future changes, you must push whenever you wish to send a change.

-Think of it as making documents that you then fax over to your office.
+Think of it as making a document that you then fax over to your office.

 ## Pulling